-DENNIS YABLONSKY ennis Yablonsky joined Carnegie Group as President and Chief Executive Officer in August 1987 Carnegie Group is a submitted of the August 1987 Carnegie Group is a submation of complex decision support systems for the telecommunications, discrete manufacturing, government, transportation, metals and aerospace industries.
+DENNIS YABLONSKY ennis Yablonsky joined Carnegie Group as President and Chief Executive Officer in August 1987 Carnegie Group is a supplier of knowledge-based applications software used in the automation of complex decision support systems for the telecommunications, discrete manufacturing, government, transportation, metals and aerospace industries.
 Prior to joining Carnegie Group, Mr Yablonsky served as President and Chief Operating Officer for Cincom Systems, a Cincinnati-based independent software company.
 He earned his Bachelor of Science in Industrial Management at the University of Cincinnati.
 In Pittsburgh his activities include being a board member of the Pittsburgh High Technology Council, a member of the CEO Venture Fund, and the Software Business Forum.

 NANCY POLINSKY IOHNSON ancy Polinsky Johnson has been a producer and on-air host at WQED/13 since January of 1987, specializing in arts-related programs.
 Through her job she has worked closely with the Pittsburgh Symphony Orchestra on many different projects.
-As a member of the New Leadership Board, Nancy looks forward to working with the audience development committee to attract new concert-goers to Symphony performances.
+As a member of the New Leadership Board, Nancy looks forward to working with the audience development committee to attract new concertagoers to Symphony performances.